 Dry skin is more than just itching, flaking, and really scaly legs paired with your favorite shorts.
 Dry skin can make fine lines and wrinkles look more pronounced.
 It can lead to acne because your sebaceous glands aren’t balanced.
 And your skin needs moisture to be able to protect itself from the environmental aggressors it is exposed to every day.

 All that to say that dry skin is a serious skin problem.
 And what’s more, it’s all-too-common.
 But with the right skincare routine filled with all the right ingredients, you have more than just hope for better skin days – you have an arsenal to fight back.

 Most importantly, among that arsenal should be dermatologist-recommended skincare products, like Cetaphil or Cerave.
 So, which of these two is the best for dry skin?
 We’ve compared their top 5 products, and we’ve got all those results for you below.

 CERAVE VS CETAPHIL FACIAL MOISTURIZER

 As far as what these two products have in common, they’re both lightweight and non-greasy.
-The skin absorbs them easily and they don’t leave behind any stick or too much shine.
-Both Cerave and Cetaphil’s facial moisturizers are also fragrance free and non-comedogenic – aka they’re not supposed to made with ingredients that will clog your pores.
+The skin absorbs them easily and they don’t leave behind any stickiness or too much shine.
+Both Cerave and Cetaphil’s facial moisturizers are also fragrance-free and non-comedogenic – aka they’re not supposed to be made with ingredients that will clog your pores.